-- If your child has been poisoned (they have already tested positive for lead in their blood) and you cannot afford to leave your home (staying in a hotel or with friends) while you wait for the results, make sure to communicate this to the inspector and ask them to expedite getting you the results.
+- If your child has been poisoned (they have already tested positive for Lead in their blood) and you cannot afford to leave your home (to stay in a hotel or with friends) while you wait for the results, make sure to communicate this to the inspector and ask them to expedite getting you the results.

-- If you don’t understand the numbers or the report that is given to you, you can e-mail it to me at and I will help you to understand it.
+- If you don’t understand the numbers or the report that is given to you, you can e-mail it to me and (if I have time in my schedule) I will do my best to help you to understand the readings.